springload/pattern-book/README.md

 ## TODO

 * Pretty-print the HTML / JSX / CSS.
+* Make it support interactive components (with while accumulating the CSS across these multiple states).
 * Make the Book not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents, so this is an easy optimisation).
+* Tests